agusmakmun/django-markdown-editor/README.md

 ### Test Martor from this Repository

-Assuming you are already setup with a virtual enviroment (virtualenv):
+Assuming you are already setup with a virtual environment (virtualenv):

 ```
 $ git clone https://github.com/agusmakmun/django-markdown-editor.git